Mexico bars America Movil, Televisa from exclusive World Cup rights

-MEXICO CITY, May 30 (Reuters) - Mexico’s telecommunications regulator on Friday barred America Movil and Televisa from buying exclusive rights to broadcast the final stages of the World Cup soccer tournament and Olympics ceremonies at home as it seeks to curb the companies’ market dominance.
+MEXICO CITY (Reuters) - Mexico’s telecommunications regulator on Friday barred America Movil and Televisa from buying exclusive rights to broadcast the final stages of the World Cup soccer tournament and Olympics ceremonies at home as it seeks to curb the companies’ market dominance.

 America Movil, controlled by tycoon Carlos Slim, has long dominated Mexico’s fixed-line and mobile markets, while Grupo Televisa is by far the country’s biggest broadcaster.